Cladding spraying in Wolverhampton

 - Sign-off inspection against the specification, not against a glance

 That same approach travels well.
-Buildings in Dudley, Walsall, Birmingham and Telford are surveyed and delivered under exactly the same process as those inside Wolverhampton itself.
+We survey and deliver buildings in Dudley, Walsall, Birmingham and Telford under exactly the same process as those inside Wolverhampton itself.

 When a respray is the wrong recommendation